 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-A low-glycemic soup recipe like this Split Pea Soup with Ham, Bay Leaves, Epazote, and Red Bell Pepper would be approved for any phase of the South Beach Diet, but since split peas are a limited food for Phase One I would eat a small bowl of this with a big green salad or some type of Phase One vegetable on the side.
-I did use peppers instead of carrots for less carbs, but this is probably still too high in carbs for a traditional low-carb diet plan.
+A low-glycemic soup recipe like this would be approved for any phase of the original South Beach Diet, but split peas are a limited food for Phase One.
+Even though I did use peppers instead of carrots for less carbs, but this is probably still too high in carbs for a traditional low-carb diet plan.

 Find More Recipes Like This One:

 Use Soup Recipes to find more recipes like this one.
 Use theRecipes by Diet Type index page to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.